paulsso/salt/README.md

 # Simulation platform for Acoustic Levitation Traps (SALT)
-### Configurable implementation of a matrix method to approximate the pressure field in acoustic levitation devices
+#### A configurable implementation of a matrix method to approximate the pressure field in acoustic levitation devices